 Expect to your emotions to be all over the map during the first two weeks.
 You may cry one moment and be elated the next.

 Be mindful of signs of postpartum baby blues or depression/anxiety.
-Print this Postpartum Depression Fact Sheet and keep it handy.
 Your partner may see these signs before you.
 Let them make you an appointment with your medical provider to get you the help you need to feel better.

 One in 7 mothers and 1 in 10 fathers experience postpartum depression or anxiety.
 Only 15% get the help they need.
 Know you’re not alone, not to blame, and can feel better with the right help.

 You may experience postpartum night sweats, which means you may wake up soaked with wet sheets during the night.
-Keep an extra sheet to just toss over the wet sheets, a change a jammies, and baby powder by your bed.
+Keep an extra sheet, another set of pajamas, and baby powder by your bed.
 Wash yourself off with a washcloth, sprinkle baby powder all over yourself, and change your jammies.
 Put the new sheet atop the wet sheets so you don’t have to climb back into a wet bed.

 Breastfeeding is a lot harder than it seems.
 Seek help from hospital nurses and Lactation Consultants to learn nursing positions.
 Have them help check baby’s latch around your nipple.
 Lactation Consultants are available at UNC Center for Maternal and Infant Health and the Women’s Birth and Wellness Center.